 Torrance is an EV-friendly community, with the motto “a charger for every mile,” so you’ll find charging stations all around town.
-Currently, there are 132 public EV charging stations in Torrance, 23 of which are free, and that number is sure to grow.
-Many are near popular attractions such as the Del Amo Fashion Center, but you can also utilize a tool such as PlugShare to find those near you.
+Currently, there are 132 public EV charging stations in Torrance, 23 of which are free.
+Most are near popular spots like the Del Amo Fashion Center, but you can use PlugShare to find those near you.
 A few of the hotels, including the Torrance Marriott, provide onsite charging, too.